Domestic Violence Education for Florida Nurses

 Online Continuing Education Course

 MANDATORY NURSING CEU FOR FLORIDA: RN/LPN/CNS/ARNP.
-CNE course covers care for victims of domestic violence, effects on adult and child victims, legal remedies for protection, lethality and risk issues, available community resources and victim services, and reporting requirements in Florida.
+CNE course covers care for victims of domestic violence, health effects on adult and child victims, legal remedies for protection, lethality and risk issues, available community resources and victim services, and reporting requirements in Florida.
 Florida Board of Nursing approved provider.

 Course Price: $20.00